spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-gift-cards-feature.md

 {% info_block warningBox "Verification" %}

-Make sure the following happens:
+After completing the [frontend integration](#install-feature-frontend), make sure the following applies:

 * You can activate a gift card using its generated code.
-* You can activate more than one gift card simultaneously using its generated codes.
+* You can activate more than one gift card simultaneously using the generated codes.
-* You can't activate a gift card, the balance of which has been depleted.
+* You can't activate a gift card with a depleted balance.
-* During the checkout process, payment method selection is skipped in case the gift card covers the grand total.
+* During the checkout process, payment method selection is skipped if the gift card covers the grand total.
-* Having made a successful purchase with the help of a gift card, you receive a gift card balance notification e-mail.
+* Having made a successful purchase with the help of a gift card, you receive a gift card balance notification email.

-Before verifying these points, you must complete the [feature frontend integration](#install-feature-frontend).

 {% endinfo_block %}